 Dr. Melissa L. Johnson is the Honors Program Interim Director.
-She previously served as the Senior Associate Director.
+She previously served as the Senior Associate Director for the program.
 A lifelong “honors” student, Dr. Johnson’s personal drive for challenge and growth is the groundwork for her commitment to high-achieving Gators – and her role in facilitating the office committed to them.

-Known across the country as a leading expert in honors advising, Dr. Johnson focuses on advising and student success, enrollment management and program representation.
-She supervises Honors staff members, admissions, advising operations and program completion, and advises student organizations including Prism, Honors Ensemble, and Honor Chords.
+Known across the country as a leading expert in honors advising, Dr. Johnson brings together a vast knowledge of undergraduate honors education to her role.
 Helping students understand the value of the holistic Honors experience – including support by a staff who champion their ambitions, intellect and drive – provides meaningful purpose and lifelong connection (she’s still in touch with alumni from her first year with UF Honors over 15 years ago!).

 The 2nd youngest ever to be named a Fellow in the National Collegiate Honors Council, Dr. Johnson has been active in Honors on a national scale—she has published, presented and facilitated national institutes on all aspects of the Honors experience.
-She is regularly requested to serve as an external consultant and program reviewer for honors programs and colleges across the country.
-Previously she was an Editorial Board Member for the NACADA Journal and Honors in Practice and a member of the NACADA Academic Advising Consultants and Speakers Service.
+She receives regular requests to serve as an external consultant and program reviewer for honors programs and colleges across the country.
+She is an Editorial Board Member for the Honors in Practice journal and is a member of the NACADA Academic Advising Consultants and Speakers Service.

 Both on and off campus, Dr. Johnson can be found with her greyhound, Kenzie – a certified therapy dog!
 Learn more about Kenzie here.